hashicorp/terraform-provider-azurerm/website/docs/r/storage_blob.html.markdown

 * `source_content` - (Optional) The content for this blob which should be defined inline.
 This field can only be specified for Block blobs and cannot be specified if `source` or `source_uri` is specified.
 Changing this forces a new resource to be created.

-* `source_uri` - (Optional) The URI of an existing blob, or a file in the Azure File service, to use as the source contents Changing this forces a new resource to be created. for the blob to be created.
+* `source_uri` - (Optional) The URI of an existing blob, or a file in the Azure File service, to use as the source contents for the blob to be created.
 Changing this forces a new resource to be created.
 This field cannot be specified for Append blobs and cannot be specified if `source` or `source_content` is specified.

 * `parallelism` - (Optional) The number of workers per CPU core to run for concurrent uploads.
 Defaults to `8`.
 Changing this forces a new resource to be created.